Meet the Team

 What tax credits are available to me?

 Tax credits in North Carolina change frequently.
-It depends on the type of property you own and what you plan to do to the property (the type of rehabilitation and the amount of money you plan to spend).
-Contact Samantha for a free consultation on the amount of credits you can expect to receive and how to get them.
+It depends on the type of property you own, what you plan to do to the property, and the county’s current tier, along with the amount of money you plan to spend.
+Contact Samantha for a free consultation about the tax credit process.
 Request a free consultation via email today: firstname.lastname@example.org.

 What if I just want to learn more about the history of my house and the people who lived there?

-I also do historic property and genealogical research.
-If you are a curious homeowner or working on a personal project, I can help you reveal the history of your home and the people who lived there.
+Gate City Preservation L.L.C also provides historic property and genealogical research.
+If you are a curious homeowner or working on a personal project, we can help you reveal the history of your home and the people who lived there.
 Request a free consultation via email today: email@example.com.